requarks/wiki-docs/auth/keycloak.md

 - [Keycloak OIDC Clients](https://www.keycloak.org/docs/latest/server_admin/#_clients)

 ## Setup
-### Create Keycloak strategy instance on WikiJS
+### Create Keycloak strategy instance on Wiki.js
 1. In the Administration area of your wiki, click on `Authentication` in the left navigation menu
 2. Click on `+ ADD STRATEGY`, scroll down and select `Keycloak`
-3. Click `Apply` (Just to make sure the instance ID will not be regenerated if the page is reloaded.
-This produces an error in the logs, so it might display an error on the frontend too in the future.
-If so just skip this step and double check the ID when setting it up)
-4. Go to the bottom of the page and copy/note the `Callback URL / Redirect URI`
+3. Go to the bottom of the page and copy/note the `Callback URL / Redirect URI`
-5. We will fill out the rest after setting up the Keycloak client
+4. Keep this page/tab open.
+We will fill out the rest after setting up the Keycloak client

 ### Creating a Keycloak client
 1. At the Keycloak administration page, go to the `Clients` menu, and click `Create` button on the right